On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Factor graphs and Gibbs distributions 2023-12-19

-{\em Teacher-Student model \& Contiguity:} Typically the structure of the random $\Psi$-factor graph $\G$ is quite complex.
+Typically the structure of the random $\Psi$-factor graph $\G$ is quite complex.
 This poses formidable challenges in the study of the Gibbs distribution $\mu_{\G}$.
 A natural way of accessing $\mu_{\G}$ is by means of the so-called {\em teacher-student} model \cite{LF} and the notion of {\em mutual contiguity}.

 Suppose that $\sigma:V_n\to \alphabet$.
-We introduce a random factor graph $\G^*(n,m,\dpsi,\sigma)$ with variable nodes $V_n$ and factor nodes $F_m$ such that, independently for each $j=1, \ldots, m$, the neighbourhood $\partial \alpha_j$ and the weight function $\psi_{\alpha_j}$ are chosen from the following joint distribution: for any $y_1, y_2, \ldots, y_k\in V_n$ and any measurable set $\mathcal{A}\subseteq \Psi$ we have
+We introduce a random factor graph $\G^*(n,m,\dpsi,\sigma)$ with variable nodes $V_n$ and factor nodes $F_m$ such that, {\em independently} for each $j=1, \ldots, m$, the neighbourhood $\partial \alpha_j$ and the weight function $\psi_{\alpha_j}$ are chosen from the following joint distribution: for any $y_1, \ldots, y_k\in V_n$ and any measurable set $\mathcal{S}\subseteq \Psi$ we have